YourRoots Logo

 Children(s): Joseph Osborne

-Born in 1594 in Ashford, Kent, England, Thomas Osborne was the child of Jeremy Osborne and Joan Wybourne.
-In time, Thomas Osborne married Mary Goatley, and they raised a family that included Joseph Osborne.
-Thomas Osborne died in New Haven, New Haven, Connecticut, USA in 1677.
+Thomas Osborne was born in 1594 in Ashford, Kent, England, the child of Jeremy Osborne and Joan Wybourne.
+Thomas Osborne married Mary Goatley, and had children including Joseph Osborne.
+Thomas Osborne passed away in 1677 in New Haven, New Haven, Connecticut, USA.

 Find more search results for Thomas Osborne